Shopify/slate/docs/theme/index.md

 ---
 layout: default
 ---
-# Theme files
+# What's included

 Slate is two separate parts.
 First, it's a barebones theme to develop your own styles and layouts on.
-Second, it's a toolkit of useful tasks to sync with your local files to your live store.
-[Learn more about the tasks here](/slate/tasks).
+Second, it's a toolkit of useful commands to sync with your local files to your live store.
+[Learn more about the commands here](/slate/commands).

 ## Templates and configuration

-All configuration files, layouts, and liquid templates required if you are submitting your theme to the Theme Store are included.
+All configuration files, layouts, and liquid templates required for Theme Store submissions are included.
 See the [full guidelines for submission here](https://help.shopify.com/themes/development/theme-store-requirements?ref=slate-docs).

-Standard liquid tags and logic that are likely to be used on a given template have been included with little to no markup, classes, or other code that you will need to strip out.

 ```
 config/